Here are some questions people commonly ask us, listed by topic. To view the answer, click on the question.

-Personal blogs and stories can be an incredibly powerful way to talk about mental health and reach hundreds and thousands of people.
+Personal blogs, vlogs and stories can be a powerful way to talk about mental health, reach hundreds and thousands of people and change attitudes.
 Find out how to blog for Time to Change, and our partners Mind and Rethink Mental Illness.

 How do I arrange mental health awareness training for my workplace?

 Our partners Mind and Rethink Mental Illness both offer a full range of training courses.

 Mind run scheduled mental health training courses for individuals and groups at a number of locations across England and Wales, with over 50 courses to choose from as well as bespoke in-house courses.
 Running a Mind Training course at your workplace or attending a regional training event is a great way of helping your staff to acquire the skills and knowledge they need to effectively promote good mental health at work and support anyone who is experiencing a mental health problem in the workplace.

 For more information about Mind training please visit: https://www.mind.org.uk/workplace/training-consultancy/